Concerns about the precarious state of Sandy Lake should not be dismissed as “pseudo-science”

 I have been very concerned, however, that Mr. Neatt’s comments are the reason that none of the existing limnological profile data on Sandy Lake were referenced or otherwise considered in the Stantec Watershed Report for Sandy Lake, not even those data obtained under the direction of and according to the protocols of the Halifax’s LakeWatchers program from 2022 onwards* or those obtained entirely independently by Dalhousie University limnologists in 2021.

 * LakeWatcher Observations conducted by volunteers have been shown to be and have been accepted otherwise as fully equivalent to those obtained by consultants.
-View LakeWatchers Water Quality Monitoring Program Report 2022-2023; also view remarks by Chris Kennedy in videoed HRM proceedings beginning at 4:42:00 min.; those are offered in response to a question from a Councillor about the use of volunteers in lake monitoring versus consultants.
+View LakeWatchers Water Quality Monitoring Program Report 2022-2023.
+Also listen to remarks by Chris Kennedy in videoed HRM proceedings beginning at 4:42:00 min.; those are offered in response to a question from a Councillor about the use of volunteers in lake monitoring versus consultants.

-It was these latter observations, not mine of 2017 and 2019, which recorded very low deep water (hypolomnion) oxygen values, raising reasons for concern – I suggested, with reference to scientific literature – about the possible impacts of a major development proposed in an area where major headwaters for Sandy lake and associated wetlands are concentrated.
+It was these latter observations conducted over the period 2021 to 2025 and ongoing, not my observations of 2017 and 2019, which recorded very low deep water (hypolomnion) oxygen values, raising reasons for concern – I suggested, with reference to scientific literature – about the possible impacts of a major development proposed in an area where major headwaters for Sandy lake and associated wetlands are concentrated.
 At an open house event in Nov of 2025, a Clayton rep. told me they could not verify the low oxygen values through their own, confidential observations.

 I addressed the Clayton allegations in a letter of Jan 12, 2026 sent to Vicki Elliott-Lopez, Associate Deputy Minister, Interim CEO, NS Provincial Housing Agency & Chair, Executive Panel on Housing in the HRM, cc’d to Premier Tim Houston; Kevin Neatt, Clayton Developments Ltd., the Environment and Sustainability Standing Committee (HRM); and to Walter Regan, and Karen Robinson, co-chairs Sandy Lake-Sackville River Regional Park Coalition.